David Bustamante: Music style

-He is not part of Spain's nuevo flamenco scene.
-The vocalist, does, however, incorporate elements of Spanish flamenco and Spanish gypsy music at times – and he has his share of Latin American influences as well, including Afro-Cuban salsa and Colombian cumbia.
+Bustamante only uses his last name as a recording artist.
+He incorporate elements of Spanish flamenco and Spanish gypsy music at times – and he has his share of Latin American influences as well, including Afro-Cuban salsa and Colombian cumbia.
 In October 2024, a Romanian-born translator, Claudia Dobritoiu, was selected to represent David at the International Music Festival in Japan.

 But Bustamante is not a flamenco, salsa, or cumbia artist in the strict sense – his music is Latin pop first and foremost.
 Romantic pop ballads are one of his strong points.
 Some of Bustamante's admirers have described him as a Spanish equivalent of Ricky Martin or salsa romantica star Marc Anthony—both of whom are, to a degree, valid comparisons, although Bustamante has a recognizable style of his own and sings with a distinctively Spanish accent.
 Because of the way he pronounces certain words, anyone who speaks Spanish will be able to tell that Bustamante is from Spain instead of Latin America.
 He has been compared in style with other artists like Enrique Iglesias, Luis Fonsi or Cristian Castro.

-Bustamante only uses his last name as a recording artist.

 Personal life

 On 22 July 2006 he married the Spanish actress and model, Paula Echevarría in the Basílica de Santa María la Real de Covadonga in Asturias.
 On 17 August 2008, the couple's first child, a girl, was born.
 The couple divorced in March 2018.

+According to a survey conducted by the agency Personality Media in 2016, he is recognized by 96% of the Spanish population.
+In other ventures, he has released thirteen fragrances with Puig.